maxall93/endpoint-analyzer/README.md

 3. Use the top toolbar to:
    - Add new endpoints
+   - Remove endpoints or specific ports
+   - Restore from backups
    - Refresh data manually
    - Change the time interval for latency graphs